typhaneybdev/React_Neighborhood_Map_Udacity/README.md

+###NEIGHBORHOOD MAP PROJECT - SEDONA AZ HIKING TRAILS

+The following project is a responsive accessible single page web application using React; along with third party API's from google maps and foursquare.
+The application features a map with markers and a searchable list of hiking trails located in Sedona, AZ indicating the trail name.

+React, JSX, JavaScript, HTML5, CSS, A11y, Google Maps API, Foursquare API were used to complete this application.

+##RUN LOCALLY

+To view this project locally click > clone or download > make sure to install all project dependencies with npm install and start the development server with npm start, you must have node.js installed in order install the project dependencies.
+Once complete the application will open in your default browser at localhost:3000

+## TL;DR Project information provide from UDACITY

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Below you will find some information on how to perform common tasks.<br>